jkaewprateep/Neuron-Networks-review/README.md

 ```

 ### Evaluation of the model ###
 🦭💬 Evaluation of the model to examine network prediction scores by input and target output results in accuracy scores and error.
-High accuracy scores do not mean being the best networks but high accuracy with steady variances or sometimes they are testing the networks on unseen datasets with the same variances and provide the same or similar result in accuracy scoes.
+High accuracy scores do not mean being the best networks but high accuracy with steady variances or sometimes they are testing the networks on unseen datasets with the same variances and provide the same or similar result in accuracy scores.
 The Evaluation method is faster and does not require multiple times of execution because it selects appropriate ranks for the testing dataset.
 ```
 # build the model
 model = classification_model()